-Some of the factors that affect child development are:
+Some of the factors that affect child development are (1):

 1. Family and Bonding

-One of the most important influencing factor on your child’s development is his/her family.
+One of the most important influencing factors on your child’s development is his/her family.
 Irrespective of who is your child’s primary caregiver – you and your spouse, older siblings, or relatives – the bonding provided within a family home helps nurture and protect your child physically and emotionally.
-Parents who spend quality time with their children create a secure bond with their children and hence the child grows with secure attachment and confidence.
+Parents who spend quality time with their children create a secure bond with their children and hence the child grows with secure attachment and confidence (2).
 The time you invest in nurturing your child will show in his/her positive development and growth.
 There are several things you can do to bond better with your child.
 You can make it a point to read to him regularly, thus establishing a routine and helping both of you bond with each other.
 Playing with your child is important as well, both in establishing a close relationship as well as in helping him develop their motor skills.
 You can also simply talk to your child, be it about your day or theirs, showing them that his/her inputs and opinions are valuable to you.

-In contrast, children who are abused or neglected by their families suffer in terms of their mental and emotional well being.
-These things include corporal punishment and verbal insults, and also indifference.
-Leaving a child to watch TV the whole day without the opportunities for genuine human interaction will prevent him from getting the required experience required to develop and prevent early speech development in children.
+In contrast, children who are abused or neglected by their families suffer in terms of their mental and emotional well-being.
+These things include corporal punishment and verbal insults, and indifference.
+Leaving a child to watch TV the whole day without opportunities for genuine human interaction will prevent him from getting the required experience required to develop and prevent early speech development in children.

 Finally, it is important to know that maintaining a good relationship with your child is important but not enough.
-The entire family needs to be cohesive and protective of each other.
+The entire family needs to be cohesive and protective of each other (3).
 For instance, children raised by parents who argue or fight consistently grow up having problems building friendships and relationships.
 Also, caring for all your children equally and paying them the same amount of attention will make them develop a sense of fairness and camaraderie.

 2. Physical Environment